HOW TO DECLUTTER YOUR HOME AND LIFE

 “Clutter is not just physical stuff, it’s old ideas, toxic relationships and bad habits.”
 (Eleanor Brown)

-You can declutter other areas of your life asking yourself the same questions about what’s adding value to your life and what’s just clutter.
+You can create a clutter-free life asking yourself the same questions about what’s adding value to your life and what’s just clutter.
 You’ll get some wonderful benefits in other ways.
+And, as you begin to think differently about your stuff you’ll begin to discover why a clutter-free life is an intentional life.

 I hope this information has been helpful to you.
 For more articles on decluttering, hop over to the declutter archives.